kulics/koral/book-en/document.md

 ## Iterator loop
 Sometimes, we don't necessarily have a collection, but we need to take the number from `0` to `100`.
 We have an iterator syntax to accomplish such a task.

 The iterator can take the number from the start point to the end point loop.
-We use the expression of the set, separated by two numbers using the `..<=` symbol.
+We use the expression of the set, separated by two numbers using the `++` symbol.

 E.g:
 ```
-i @ 0 ..<= 100 {
+i @ 0 ++ 100 {
     print(i)  # print every number #
 }
 ```
-It should be noted that the meaning of `0 ..<= 100` is read from `0` to `100`, that is, a total of `101` times.
+It should be noted that the meaning of `0 ++ 100` is read from `0` to `100`, that is, a total of `101` times.
 The iterator will execute until the last number is executed, rather than ending one at a time.

-So if we need to execute a hundred times, you can use `0 ..< 99` or `1 ..<= 100-1` and remember this difference.

 The iterator defaults to increment `1` every interval.
 If we need to take every other number, we can add a condition for each step.
 Just insert `:` and a number after the start and end points are completed.

 E.g:
 ```
-i @ 0 ..<= 100 : 2 {
+i @ 0 ++ 100 : 2 {
     ......
 }
 ```
 So every time the interval is not `1` but `2`, we can set other numbers.

-We can also let it traverse in reverse order, just use `..>=`.
+We can also let it traverse in reverse order, just use `--`.

 E.g:
 ```
-i @ 100 ..>= 0 {
+i @ 100 -- 0 {
     ......  # From 100 to 0 #
 }
 ```
-Similarly, if you don't want to reach the last bit, you can use `100 > 0`.

 This can be thought of as a `for` structure relative to other languages.